 That changed the entire pattern of the maze.

-You can see how much change just moving two section made.
+You can see how much of a change just moving two section made.
 You can imagine what could be done with 4 hedge sections and 20 possible brick lined enclosures.

 Life is like this.
-One small change in the puzzle of life can make a great difference in how long it lasts.
+One small change in the puzzle of life can make a great difference in how long it takes to get through.

 The planters and holes were made to fit perfectly and they were even keyed with a piece of wood and a matching slot so that they could not be accidentally turned around and put in the wrong way.

 You could not tell where any of the planters were.
 If you knew exactly where one was, got down on your hands and knees and then scraped away the grass and dirt you just might be able to locate one.